mekineer/single_domain_search/README.md

 1. **output_csv**: path to output csv.
 This will append if file already exists.
 1. **whitelist**: Array of domains to be whitelisted.
 1. **save_htmls**: Boolean value, to save page sources in htmls directory.
 1. **page_delay**: Delay in seconds to wait for a page to load.
 Should be greater than 1.
+Too low and you will see "Error Message: stale element reference: element is not attached to the page document" from call find_elements_by_tag_name()

 OPTIONAL PARAMS: